ggerganov/llama.cpp/README.md

     cmake .. -DLLAMA_CUBLAS=ON
     cmake --build . --config Release
     ```

+Prompt processing will automatically be GPU accelerated.
+To enable token generation acceleration use the `-ngl` or `--n-gpu-layers` argument and specify how many layers should be offloaded to the GPU.
+A higher value will enable more GPU acceleration but also increase VRAM usage.
+Maximum effective values: 33 for 7b, 41 for 13b, 61 for 33b, 81 for 65b.
+Multi-GPU setups and iGPUs are currently not supported.

 Note: Because llama.cpp uses multiple CUDA streams for matrix multiplication results [are not guaranteed to be reproducible](https://docs.nvidia.com/cuda/cublas/index.html#results-reproducibility).
 If you need reproducibility, set `GGML_CUDA_MAX_STREAMS` in the file `ggml-cuda.cu` to 1.